ten-protocol/go-ten/design/gateway/tx_timestamping.md

 - Session Keys will be signed with this timestamp certificate (TCS).
 This is a signature by the GW over the "from" address.
 - The TCS will be submitted to the game smart contract.
 - The contract can check the signature against the TTO and will know to trust the timestamp of transctions from that "from".
+- On receiving the TX, the TEN enclave needs to do something(?) to extract the timestamp declared inside the TX and compare it with the timestamp of the "Transaction" object.
+And reject if it's more then x ms older.
 - On receiving a tx, the contract will read the "from" and compare it against the trusted addressed that registered to play.
+-